EL-BID/Deslizamientos-y-flujos/EJEMPLOS/Frank Slide/README.md

 The numerical analysis of the PICACHO LANDSLIDE was conducted using a straightforward one-phase model.
 It is evident that substantial material is flowing out of the impacted area.
 To achieve more accurate results for this case study, we recommend adopting the advanced TWO-PHASE TWO-LAYER MODEL.
 If you are interested in implementing this advanced approach, we suggest reading the article by [**Pastor et al. (2024)**](https://doi.org/10.1016/j.compgeo.2024.106581).

+# Visualization in GiD Simulation

+The simulation outputs two files in the directory:

+-	myproblem.POST.MESH: Containing the topography and particle data.
+-	myproblem.POST.RES.
+This file will be read by [**GiD**](https://www.gidsimulation.com/), which contains the results of all the variables calculated at various times (the times are determined by the interval specified in the MASTER.DAT file for writing to the output file).

+**F2D and 3D Visualization**F: Using user-friendly [**GiD**](https://www.gidsimulation.com/) software, developed by CIMNE in Barcelona.

+Consequently, the preprocessor GeoFlow and the postprocessor [**GiD**](https://www.gidsimulation.com/) will be utilized.
+The postprocessing stage represents the concluding phase of a computational model, during which the results are assessed and visualized.

 In the animation below, a numerical analysis of the PICACHO LANDSLIDE is conducted using a TWO-PHASE TWO-LAYER MODEL.
 The results show that the propagation material can spread throughout all observed impacted areas and cover almost the entire trimline.

 ![2](https://github.com/user-attachments/assets/793f6ab0-4d1a-4414-99bd-0e295ca6a213)